KristofferSaxmo/DOTS-Assignment/README.md

 # DOTS-Assignment

 ## About
 The assignment is about utilizing Unity DOTS to make an asteroids game as optimized as possible.
-Unity normaly works with OOP (Object Oriented Programming), but DOTS works with ECS (Entity Component System).
-The differences between these two are very big.
-OOP uses polymorphism to build upon objects, while ECS instead uses entities that consists of components.
-All entities are then handled by various systems.
-If done correctly, ECS has the possibility to be much faster with less tangled code.
+DOTS have a lot of features that can be utilized to make the game run as smooth as possible.
+The 3 big ones are:
+- ECS, another way of structuring your code.
+It separates data from logic and works well with many entities.
+- Jobs, can do multiple tasks at the same time, taking advantage of multi-core CPU's.
+- Burst Compiler, it's faster than the normal compiler, taking advantage of modern CPU architecture.

 ## Controls
 The controls are: